chanelNum5/Digital-Image-Processing-AUTH-Course/README.md

 # Digital Image Processing AUTH Course - Assignment 1
 <p>
-This is the first assignment of the course Digital Image Processing (AUTh - 8th semester).
+This is the first assignment of the course Digital Image Processing (AUTh, Department of Electrical and Computer Engineering - 8th semester).
 The goal is to build MATLAB functions that implement point transform and histogram transform to the input images.
 </p>
 <h2>Point Transform</h2>
 <p align="center">